 Peak of iPhone popularity fell between 2011/2012 (23%), and since then, market share only falls.
 In the first quarter of 2016 it amounts only 15.3% – a decrease of 30%, comparing to 2012Q1.
-This market is now stolen by Asian manufacturers, who produce better phones with vastly popular Android operating system.
+This market is now stolen by Asian manufacturers, who produce better phones with vastly more popular Android operating system, like smartphones from China.
 Xiaomi and HTC are already well known brands in the United States and in Europe and these superior, high-end phones are often sold at half iPhone price or even cheaper.
 And largest mobile phones manufacturer in the world is Korean Samsung with wide range of excellent phones.
 The new iPhone is not proposing anything new, and has operating system which is incompatible with widely used Android, installed in 82% of phones.
 This raises problems of compatibility which will reduce application availability.
 There will be less and less new software developed for iPhones, because of dwindling customer base.
 This phenomeon has already occurred with Apple computers.

 Apple computers are non-functional and lost competition with Windows PC

 This simple diagram depicting usefulnes of main operating OSes was created by members of the infamous anonymous 4chan imageboard.
 It is perhaps a little unfair – but let’s face it – there is some truth there.